rajington/aws-lambda-zombie-workshop/README.md

 During the zombie apocalypse, sometimes it's useful to research or communicate while keeping your hands free.
 Sometimes you just need someone to talk to.
 In this section, you'll recruit Alexa to fight on the side of the living.

-### Zombie Defense features out of the box
+### Using the Echo Simulator

-In preparation for this event, Alexa ships with some useful zombie defense features out of the box.
+In preparation for an event just like this, Alexa ships with some useful zombie defense features out of the box.
 To test them, all you need is a browser.
 Head over to the [Echo Simulator at echosim.io](https://echosim.io/) and login as the same user as you did on AWS.

 *If the room is too noisy you can try headphones, but there will also be ways to test **your** skills without using your voice and you can skip this part.*